-When an organ becomes available, the Organ Procurement Organization (OPO) enters data into UNOS on-line.
-This matches heart transplant candidates with possible donors.
+When an organ becomes available, the Organ and Tissue Donation (OTD) organization enters data into UNOS on-line.
+This matches a donor with possible heart transplant candidates.
 Matches are based on blood type, patient size, and other clinical data.
 A list of acceptable patients is then produced by the computer.
 The person at the top of the list would be considered first.
-The first person will be the patient with the highest status that has waited the longest.
+The first person will be the patient with the highest status that has the most high priority wait time.
 This patient must be available and healthy enough for transplant.
 If, for any reason, that person is not suitable; the next patient on the list will be contacted.

-An organ may be refused by the doctorss based on poor medical condition of the donor, poor organ condition, or candidate unavailability.
+An organ may be refused by the doctors based on poor medical condition of the donor, poor organ condition, or candidate unavailability.

 - Obtain a cell phone in order to be contacted 24 hours a day

 - Plan for travel arrangements to the hospital at the time of transplant

 ♥ What will I be told about my donor?

 Patient confidentiality laws limit how much we can tell you about your donor.
 We cannot tell you the donor’s age, gender, location, or personal or health history.
 Guidelines for allocating hearts are set by the United Network for Organ Sharing (UNOS).
 The Organ Tissue Donation (ODT) organization informs the UW Transplant Program when a heart is found and who is number one on the UNOS list to receive the organ.
 The ODT has a thorough screening for all would-be donors to attempt to find any illness that could affect the transplant organ or the patient who receives it.
 Screening for such an illness can be limited by time constraints between the time that the donor was injured and the organ obtained.
 We use our best knowledge and judgment to attempt to ensure every organ we transplant will work and will in no way harm the patient who receives it.